cjoakim/azure-cosmosdb-nosql-graph/README_DEVICES.md

 ### Indexes

 - Composite Index on DocType and PK
-- Composite Index on did, etime, and utime.
+- Composite Index on pk, dt, and utime.
 To find the previously latest DeviceState event

 #### Alternative Design